mtnlark/promptkeep/docs/usage.md

    echo $EDITOR
    ```

-2. Try setting it explicitly:
+2. If not, try setting it explicitly:
    ```bash
    export EDITOR=nano  # or vim, code, etc.
    ```